 - reduce the current rate of errors in Schedules 1 and 2 of submitted deeds, which support coordinators are better placed than guardians to identify

-- help support coordinators carry out their functions and responsibilities towards the participant (which include helping the participant to set up service agreements that reflect their goals and needs and that fit within their NDIS plan budget).
+- help support coordinators carry out their functions and responsibilities towards the participant (which, as confirmed by the NDIA, include helping the participant to set up service agreements that reflect their goals and needs and that fit within their NDIS plan budget).

 To support this process change, reviewing submitted deeds has been included as a support coordinator responsibility in the amended SC deed.